MaREI-EPMG/TIM-Carbon-Budget-August_2024/pages/about.md

 ##### CORE SCENARIOS
 These scenarios have an overall carbon budget of 250Mt to 450Mt applied from 2021 to 2050.
 All five CB scenarios are modeled using a business-as-usual (BAU) demand projection and do not have a suffix, such as "*250Mt*".
-Moreover, a maximum allowable carbon budget of 275 million tonnes for the period from 2021 to 2030 is also considered in the core scenarios.

 ##### OTHER SCENARIOS
 * **Low Energy Demand (LED)**: Four of the lower CBs are modelled using a LED projection.
 They have LED suffixes such as "*250Mt-LED*".
-For the detailed assumptions of LED scenarios see [Article](https://www.sciencedirect.com/science/article/pii/S2667095X22000083).
+For the detailed assumptions of LED scenarios see Gaur et. al (2022) [Article](https://www.sciencedirect.com/science/article/pii/S2667095X22000083).

-* **WAM** & **WEM**: Emissions projections from the EPA are used as the lower bound for emissions in the pre-2030 period.
-However, the overall CBs remain set for the 2021-2050 period, using BaU energy demand projections.
+* **WAM** & **WEM**: In these scenarios, emissions projections from the Environmental Protection Agency are used as the lower bound for emissions in the pre-2030 period.
+* However, the overall CBs remain the same for the 2021-2050 period, using BaU energy demand projections.
 For example, "*350Mt-WEM*" indicates an overall carbon budget of 350 million tonnes for 2021 to 2050 and 310 million tonnes for 2021 to 2030.

 * **LowBio**: This scenario group restricts biomass imports to current levels and no increase is allowed beyond the existing import levels, such as "*250Mt-LowBio*"